List of Neighbours characters introduced in 1986: Laura Dennison

-Laura Dennison, played by Carole Skinner, made her first screen appearance on 21 March 1986.
+Laura Dennison, played by Carole Skinner, made her first appearance on 21 March 1986.
 Laura is Helen Daniels' (Anne Haddy) sister.
 A picture of Laura sat on Helen's sideboard for years after her last appearance.
 Laura is also Nikki Dennison's (Charlene Fenn) mother.
 After she was widowed, Laura began working in a bar to help pay for Nikki's boarding school fees.

 Laura's sister, Helen, invites her to Erinsborough for a holiday.
 Nikki refuses to spend any time with her mother and calls her an embarrassment when Laura flirts with Max Ramsay (Francis Bell).
 Laura is delighted when Max invites her to dinner and the evening goes well, until Max's son and sister return home.
 Laura goes back to Helen's and talks to Nikki about her attitude.
 Nikki chooses to leave her school and move in with Helen.
 Laura tells her sister that she is going back to her home town and just before she leaves, Nikki realises that she loves her mother and they reunite.
 They then spend the day repairing their relationship.
 Laura tells Max that she hopes they will remain friends before leaving.
 Helen goes to visit Laura and discovers that she has been diagnosed with multiple sclerosis.
 Nikki then returns home to care for her mother.

 A few months later, Laura and Nikki return.
 Laura finds Nikki's over-protectiveness of her a little overwhelming and she arranges for Nikki to take part in an exchange programme in America, but Nikki refuses to go.
 Laura spills tea on herself and Helen begins to think that her sister cannot be left on her own.
 When Helen's friend, Grace Barnett (Marijke Mann), comes to Erinsborough, Laura realises that Helen is not aware that Grace had a one-night stand with her late husband, Bill.
 Laura convinces Grace to leave town, but when Helen matches her handwriting to a note left with some flowers on Bill's grave, Laura is forced to tell Helen the truth about Grace and Bill.
 Helen asks Laura to move out, but she soon realises that throwing her sister out is wrong and apologises.
 Laura takes up jogging and begins working some shifts at The Waterhole.
 Nikki asks her mother to slow down and Clive Gibbons (Geoff Paine) arranges for a counsellor to talk to her.
 Nikki later arranges for Laura to go to the United States and she joins her after her exams.